longtian/html5-vdi/wssh/README.md

 ## 3. paramiko
 paramiko is a module for python 2.2 (or higher) that implements the SSH2 protocol for secure connections to remote machines.

+## 4. Flask
+Flask is a light-weight web application framework written in Python.
+It provides a simple template for web development.

 # Installation

 ## 1. Install Python Tool